NiklasAbraham/GroupDataLiteracy/README.md

 6. **Ranking**: Return top-K concepts by aggregated score

 This provides a normalized, comparable representation of movies in a fixed semantic space, suitable for temporal drift analysis and cross-movie comparison.

+## PCA Analysis with Concept Space Projection

+The `src/concept_words/pca_analysis.py` module performs Principal Component Analysis on movie embeddings to identify latent semantic dimensions and projects concept words onto these dimensions for interpretability.
+This enables understanding of what semantic factors drive variation in movie plot embeddings over time.

+The analysis pipeline:
+1. Extracts embeddings from movie DataFrame and performs PCA with column-wise centering
+2. Loads the WordNet-based concept space vocabulary and embeddings
+3. Selects top-K most relevant concepts based on cosine similarity to movie embedding centroid
+4. Projects concept vectors onto PCA principal directions
+5. Identifies top concepts per principal component dimension
+6. Generates visualization with movies colored by genre and concept words overlaid

+The `run_pca_analysis()` function accepts a DataFrame with an 'embedding' column and returns PCA scores, eigenvalues, principal directions, the fitted PCA model, and the concept space.
+Key parameters include `n_components` (default: 2), `top_k_concepts` for concept selection (default: 30), `top_per_dimension` for displaying concepts per PC (default: 10), and concept space configuration (`min_zipf_vocab`, `max_vocab`, `concept_model`).

+Outputs include explained variance statistics per component, ranked lists of top concepts per dimension with projection scores, and a 2D scatterplot visualization saved as PNG.
+The visualization overlays concept word positions on the PCA space, enabling interpretation of what semantic dimensions each principal component captures.

+This analysis is used to study how semantic concepts evolve in movie plots across different time periods and genres, revealing patterns in cultural and thematic shifts reflected in film content.

 ## Genre Classification